Exploration of Hepatitis B Virus Infection Dynamics through an Intracellular Model: Global sensitivity analysis of model parameters

 \subsection{Scatter plots: The monotonic relationship between input and output variables}

-In order to make better prediction about the infection and propose a new treatment strategy, it is very essential to explore how the outputs of a system or a model are influenced if the values of the associated parameters are varied within a reasonable range.
-The baseline values of each parameter are taken from the literature and shown in Table \ref{Baseline of parameters}.
-Simulation results of the simplified model \eqref{simplified model} are shown by scatter plots in Figure 8-Figure 19.
-On day 280, PRCC values of all model parameters are computed with respect to dependent variables, and are visualized in Table \ref{PRCC-table}.
-The positive PRCC value associated with a model parameter and a compartment indicates that any increase or decrease in the parameter's value, whether individually or simultaneously, leads to an enhancement or reduction in the concentration of the compartment.
-On the other hand, negative correlation (PRCC value negative) tells us the opposite aspects.
-The positive and negative correlated parameters for corresponding compartments are shown in second and third columns of Table \ref{Complete list of positively correlated, negatively correlated}, respectively.
-Based on the PRCC value, the insignificant or very less significant parameters are also identified and listed those in the fourth column of Table \ref{Complete list of positively correlated, negatively correlated}.
-The most positively significant (MPS) and most negatively significant (MNS) parameters for a specific compartment are highlighted in the fifth and sixth columns of the same Table \ref{Complete list of positively correlated, negatively correlated}.
+In order to make better prediction on the infection dynamics and to recommend new different type of treatment strategies, it is essential to explore how the outputs of a system are influenced if the values of the associated parameters vary within biologically relevant ranges.
+Simulation results of the full model \eqref{full model} are shown by scatter plots which are presented in Figures \ref{Scatter plot: R to Z}, \ref{Scatter plot: Pg to V} and \ref{Scatter plot: DL to SVPs}.
+PRCC values of all model parameters are computed with respect to the dependent variables on the 90$^{th}$ day and are visualized in Table \ref{PRCC-table}.
+The positive PRCC value of a model parameter and a compartment of the model indicates that any increase or decrease in the parameter's value, whether individually or simultaneously, leads to an enhancement or reduction in the concentration of that compartment.
+On the other hand, negative correlation (PRCC value negative) shows the opposite aspects.
+Based on the PRCC values, the most positively sensitive (MPS), the most negatively sensitive (MNS) and less sensitive parameters are identified and listed in Table \ref{Complete list of positively correlated, negatively correlated}.